CAADO/DH-liberalism-W2/notes.md

 retry in a new session also crashed in the same place, so it wasn't just a missimput

 pretty sure I set the path wrong

+I did, but the actual crash error casue has been found after some tinkering: the picture was in the wrong location.
+I put the picture in the same r-stuff folder that I was working in, and the function worked.

+Once I got past this error, the rest of the R section went smoothly.